Agree with our rating?

 Virtual Currency Price Fluctuation

-Merchants should be aware that although accepting payments in bitcoin will spare them a processing fee, they will then be subject to market fluctuations in bitcoin’s pricing.
+Businesses should be aware that although accepting payments in bitcoin will spare them a processing fee, they will then be subject to market fluctuations in bitcoin’s pricing.
 The same is true for other virtual currencies.
-This could result in a loss on the transaction if exchange rates go down, but it could also be attractive to merchants who are optimistic about a specific currency’s eventual value.
+This could result in a loss on the transaction if exchange rates go down, but it could also be attractive to users who are optimistic about a specific currency’s eventual value.

 Prohibited Business Types